biggaboy212/Cascade/docs/index.md

 Welcome to the official API documentation for the [Cascade](https://github.com/biggaboy212/Cascade) UI Library.
 You can use these docs as reference to build interfaces with the Cascade API, or use it as a reference for your own UI Library.

+!!! tip
+    Don't get overwheled with how much info is presented in each component, you can ignore most things besides the example and types.

 ## Getting started

 - [Importing the Library](Getting Started/importing-the-library.md)